Hong Kong activist Joshua Wong steps down from pro-democracy group | DW | 30.06.2020

 Pro-democracy activist Joshua Wong said he would be a "prime target" of a national security law passed by Beijing.
-Three other members of his group, Demosisto, also announced their resignations.
+The group has since disbanded over fears of the secretive law.

 Hong Kong activist Joshua Wong on Tuesday announced he is stepping down as leader of his pro-democracy group Demosisto, hours after reports emerged that Beijing has passed a controversial national security law on the territory's behalf.